-School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).
+The Trust has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).

-School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+The Trust will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.

-Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.